-Back-to-school season is exciting, and it’s also riddled with shopping, anxiety, deadlines to remember, and a whirlwind of other to do's.
+Back to school season is exciting, and it’s also riddled with shopping, deadlines to remember, and a whirlwind of other to-do list items.

 Let us simplify the process with the ultimate back to school checklist!

-Because let’s face it, heading back to school this year and into the classroom means an even more significant change than usual for many families.
+Because let’s face it, heading back to school this year means an even more significant change than usual for many families.
 The excitement of meeting new teachers, reuniting with friends, and maybe a milestone like the first day of kindergarten or high school comes with some mixed emotions this year, right?

 The truth is, kids deserve not to just go back, but to thrive, catch up, and have their best school year yet.
 In order to do that, it’ll take some extra adjusting, patience, and of course, making sure you’ve got all the back to school essentials ready to go.